Farmer's Strata Recipe

 - Dash salt and pepper

-- In a greased 13-in. x 9-in. baking dish, layer half the bread cubes, potatoes and cheese.
+- 2. In a greased 13x9-in. baking dish, layer half the bread cubes, potatoes and cheese.
 Top with all of the bacon mixture.
 Repeat layers of bread, potatoes and cheese.

-- Remove from refrigerator 30 minutes before baking.
-Bake, uncovered, at 325° for 65-70 minutes or until a knife inserted near the center comes out clean.
+- 4. Remove from refrigerator 30 minutes before baking.
+Preheat oven to 325°.
+Bake, uncovered, for 65-70 minutes or until a knife inserted near the center comes out clean.
 Yield: 16 servings.

 Sort By :